freeCodeCamp-Montreal/hackathon-2018/Submissions.md

 # Submissions

 Submit your project here by making a pull request (click on the small pencil, follow the format below and create a pull request with the bottom prompt) for all your peers to see.

-Make sure you have a README.MD in your repository with the names of your team.
+## README.md
+Your project must have a README.md containing:
+- The name of your application
+- The names of people in your team
+- A description of your application
+- Improvements/Future Implementations

 | Project name | GitHub URL | Small Description (max 100 chars)|
 | -- | -- | --|